decred/dcrwallet/rpc/documentation/api.md

 messages, lower_snake_case for message fields, and SCREAMING_SNAKE_CASE for enums.

-**Note:** The entierty of the RPC API is currently considered unstable and may change anytime.
+**Note:** The entirety of the RPC API is currently considered unstable and may change anytime.
 Stability will be gradually added based on correctness, perceived usefulness and ease-of-use over alternatives, and user feedback.